 Seven Mile Beach is super family-friendly, and that’s the reason so many people flock the shores of this beach every day.
 The beach is big enough, so you won’t need to worry about navigating super crowded shores with small children.
 Once you get there, the only thing you’ll need to think about is protecting your skin and that of your children with sunscreen and other cover-ups and staying hydrated.
 There are plenty of restaurants and bars along the strip where you can sit to eat, which facilitate restrooms for changing.

 The closest international airport is located in Montego Bay (Sangster International Airport) and a one hour and a half drive from Seven Mile Beach Jamaica.
 If you stay at a Sandals or Beaches Negril the resort offers a complimentary shuttle which will take you from the airport to the resort and back.

 Beach essentials for visiting Seven Mile Beach include a swimsuit or swim shorts, sunscreen (which can be purchased at your resort in case you forget it), a camera, a towel and some cash.
 If you’re staying at an all-inclusive resort like Beaches Negril, this list is more than cut in half.
 If you’re travelling with kids, you may also want to bring along some beach toys, and whatever other gear they may need.

 The highlights of Seven Mile Beach in a nutshell.
-Of course, there’s no review that beats an actual visit to any location, but you can head on over to Seven Mile Beach in Negril knowing you simply won’t be disappointed as the beach is hands down one of the best in Jamaica.
+Of course, there’s no review that beats an actual visit to any location, but you can head on over to Seven Mile Beach in Negril knowing you simply won’t be disappointed as those shores are hands down some of the best beaches in Jamaica.